bapike/ddrescue-vis/README.md

-# ddrescue-vis: Visualize GNU ddrescue's log file as a Scalable Vector Graphics (SVG) image
+# ddrescue-vis: Visualize a GNU ddrescue log file as SVG

 This program takes a [GNU ddrescue](https://www.gnu.org/software/ddrescue/) log file and constructs a Scalable Vector Graphics (SVG) image to